grey-cat-1908/formaptix-web/README.md

-# Formaptix Frontend
+# Formaptix Web

-This repository contains the source code for the Formaptix frontend, as well as a short tutorial on how to run it on the server yourself.
+This repository contains the source code for the Formaptix Web, as well as a short tutorial on how to run it on the server yourself.

 ## Guide

-Simple guide

 ### Preparing

 * You need to install git to clone the project.
 You can find a simple guide [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 * Set up and run the Formaptix Server.
-You can find a guide in the [Formaptix Server Repository](https://github.com/grey-cat-1908/formaptix-server/).
+You can find a guide in the [Formaptix Server repository](https://github.com/grey-cat-1908/formaptix-server/).
 * Install Node.js®.
 You can find instructions [here](https://nodejs.org/en/download/package-manager).

 Clone Formaptix frontend using the following command: